Museo di Scultura Antica Giovanni Barracco

-The Museo di Scultura Antica Giovanni Barracco (English: Giovanni Barracco Museum of Antique Sculpture) is a museum in Rome that displays the antiquities collection of Giovanni Barracco.
-After amassing an impressive private collection throughout his travels as a member of the Italian parliament, Barracco donated the works to the city of Rome in 1902.
+The Museo di Scultura Antica Giovanni Barracco (Giovanni Barracco Museum of Ancient Sculpture) is a museum in Rome that displays the antiquities collection of Giovanni Barracco.
+After amassing an impressive private collection throughout his travels as a member of the Italian Parliament, Barracco donated the works to the city of Rome in 1902.
 Since 1948, the collection has been housed in the Renaissance-era Palazzetto Le Roy, which has been expanded underground with archaeological excavations of an ancient Roman domus.
-Today, the museum remains part of the Musei in Commune network and is free to the public.
+Today, the museum remains part of the Sistema Musei di Roma Capitale and is free to the public.

 Museum

-Among the works are Egyptian, Assyrian, and Phoenician art, as well as Greek sculptures of the classical period.
-The 400 works of the collection are divided according to the civilization and are displayed in nine rooms, on the first and second floors, while the ground floor contains a small reception area.
+The museum boasts a diverse collection of sculpture from across the Mediterranean, including Egypt, Mesopotamia, Phoenicia, Cyprus, Greece, and Rome.
+The nearly 400 works in the museum's collection are displayed in galleries organized by region, with the first floor exhibiting the Mesopotamian, Egyptian, Assyrian, Phoenician, Cypriot, and Etruscan works and the second floor exhibiting Greek and Roman works.
+While the museum specializes in classical antiquity, a selection of medieval works and objects related to Barracco's lifelong interest in collecting antiquities are on display.

+Upon entrance to the museum, visitors are greeted by a Roman sculpture of Apollo seated on a rock that was uncovered in the Horti Caesaris.
+In the reception atrium, visitors can enter a gallery displaying the personal belongings of Barracco, or enter into the archaeological site beneath the museum that displays an ancient Roman domus.

 First floor

-On the first floor Egyptian works are presented in Rooms I and II.
+Original ceiling painting from the 17th century can be viewed from the first floor loggia.
+From here visitors can enter into a series of galleries that display works from the Near East, Cyprus, and Etruria.
+Egyptian works are presented in Rooms I and II.
 Room II includes works from Mesopotamia, including cuneiform tablets of the third millennium BCE and items from neo-Assyrian palaces dating from the ninth and seventh centuries BCE.
 The third room contains two important Phoenician items together with some Etruscan art, while the fourth displays works from Cyprus.